snipsco/snips-skill-respeaker/README.md

 | **Raspberry Pi 3+**       |  :white_check_mark: | :white_check_mark: | :heavy_minus_sign:   |
 | **ReSpeaker Core V2**     |  :heavy_minus_sign: | :heavy_minus_sign: | :white_check_mark:   |

+> Known Issue: the button on the ReSpeaker Core V2 is not yet supported due to its special accessing design

 > If you would like to customise the hardware, please refer to [Build Your Own Hardware](https://github.com/snipsco/snips-skill-respeaker/tree/master#build-your-own-hardware) section.

 ## Installation